 An individual member of staff who negotiates a concessionary scheme for University staff is not permitted to gain any additional benefit beyond that which will accrue to all staff.

-The Director of Human Resources may recommend to the University Secretary that any advertising material which has not been vetted and approved in accordance with this procedure should be removed from circulation.
+The Director of Human Resources may recommend that any advertising material which has not been vetted and approved in accordance with this procedure should be removed from circulation.